Build Configuration

 Sonatype Nexus Repository

-Build configuration to retrieve artifacts from Nexus requires you to authenticate.
+Build configuration to retrieve artifacts from Nexus may require authentication.
 Use your username and password for Nexus in your build tool configuration.

 Apache Maven